 Talk about specific words and sentences.
 How do these change what you are visualizing?
 What tools is the author using to help the reader visualize?

-You can connect this strategy to a writing prompt or lesson!
 Have your students use language that creates vivid mental images.
 Partner them up to visualize each others’ writing!

 Read a text about Paul Revere’s ride in Social Studies.
 What does the night look like?
 How are the people feeling?